StableCoder/vulkan-mini-libs/README.md

 A set of small header-only libraries that are of limited scope each to perform a very specific task.

-## Vulkan String Parsing
+## Vulkan Value Serialization

-This program builds header files for use in C++20 or newer.
+This program builds header files for use in C++17 or newer.
 It contains all Vulkan enum types/flags/values of the indicated Vulkan header spec version, and can convert to/from strings representing those values.